Hairy-Tailed Mole

-The hairy-tailed mole is 5-7 inches (12.7-17.8 cm) in length.
-It has gray-black to black fur on top and slightly lighter fur on its undersides.
+The Hairy-tailed Mole is about 5–7 inches (12.7–17.8 cm) long.
+It has dark gray to black fur on its back, with slightly lighter fur on its underside.

 Habitat